jonlpersson/ed-latimore/site/_posts/2023-01-18-how-to-mature-as-a-man.md

 If you don’t make enough to cover your bills and save then do what’s necessary to earn a higher income.
 That could be anything from learning more skills, getting another job, or starting your own business

-Read [This is why you're poor](https://edlatimore.com/stop-being-poor/) for more info.
+Read [This is why you’re poor](https://edlatimore.com/stop-being-poor/) for more info.

 ## Go into unfamiliar environments